 which is obviously continuous on $\mathcal{R}$.
 We first take the partial derivatives with respect to $p_i$:

 which means that there is no critical point inside $\mathcal{R}$, so the maximum value can only be on the boundary of $\mathcal{R}$.

-It is clear that the boundary of $\mathcal{R}$ can be divided into $2^d-1$ parts $\{B_i\}$, each determined by $p_i=0$ for a specific $i\in\{1,2,\dots,2^d-1\}$.
+The boundary of $\mathcal{R}$ can be divided into $2^d-1$ parts $\{B_i\}$, each determined by $p_i=0$, $i\in\{1,2,\dots,2^d-1\}$.
 Under the equality constraint $\sum_{i=1}^{2^d-1}p_i = 1$, the above partial derivatives suggest that there is still no critical point inside any $B_i$.
-This means that the extreme values on the boundary should be on the boundary of $B_i$, i.e, $\{B_{ij}\}$, where the subscript means the $j$-th part of the boundary of $B_i$.
+Then the extreme values on the boundary should be on the boundary of boundary $B_i$, i.e, $\{B_{ij}\}$, where the subscript means the $j$-th part of the boundary of $B_i$.
 The conclusion of no inside critical point holds until we have reduced the boundary into zero-dimension points, characterized by $p_i=1$.

-Finally, we can compare the $C$ values for all the $2^d-1$ choices of $(p_1,\dots,p_{2^d-1})$.
-It is obvious that if $p_i=1$ and $i>1$, $C=0$, and if $p_1=1$, $C=4F(1-F)>0$.
-Therefore, the maximal value of $C$ on $\mathcal{R}$ is $4F(1-F)$ corresponding to $\rho=F|\mathrm{GHZ}_d\rangle\langle\mathrm{GHZ}_d| + (1-F)Z|\mathrm{GHZ}_d\rangle\langle\mathrm{GHZ}_d|Z$, which gives the lowest QFI $\mathcal{F}=d(1-C)=d(2F-1)^2$. \end{proof} The physical interpretation of this result is clear.
-The worst-case scenario can be interpreted as that all probe state preparation error is indistinguishable from the signal of the parameter to estimate, because of our assumption that the parameter is encoded through z-component phase accumulation.
-On the other hand, the QFI for noisy GHZ state can be equal to that for noiseless GHZ state, and this can be interpreted as that when probe state error can be distinguished from the signal, it is still possible to extract the information encoded in the ``noisy'' components of the probe state.